LasseBorgen/SimpleChat/README.md

 ### Prerequisites

 This project is based on Google's Firebase.
-As such, you will first need to have install Node.js and npm on your computer.
+As such, you will first need to have install Node.js and npm on your system.
 See: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 After installing Node, you will need to install Google's Firebase-tools.
 I recommend a global install using the following command-line instruction: